erroronline1/caro/readme.md

     * can approve as all eligible permission groups
     * can export all timesheets
     * default user CARO App has this permission.
 Use it to implement new users.
 Change default token immediately and store it in a safe place!
-    * assign only to trusted staff members, preferably administative members
+    * assign only to trusted, preferably administative staff members

 Users can have multiple assigned organizational units and permissions.